tsyber1an/entgo-example/README.md

 (1 row)
 ```

-We moving to next thing.
+We moving to the next thing.
 Creating our first entry in our `players` table.

 ```go
 player, err := client.Player.Create().